-As such, the management believes that the consequences of the outbreak have not led to a material deterioration in operating results and financial position after the reporting date but before the financial statements are authorized for issue, that is so severe that the going concern basis of preparation is no longer considered appropriate.
-Furthermore, management deems that the outbreak does not constitute a material uncertainty that may cast significant doubt on the Association's ability to continue as a going concern.
-Therefore, the financial statements as at and for the year ended December 31, 2019 continue to be prepared on the going concern basis.
+Management believes that the consequences of the outbreak have not led to a material deterioration in operating results and financial position, that is so severe that the going concern basis of preparation is no longer considered appropriate.
+Furthermore, management deems that the outbreak does not constitute a material uncertainty that may cast significant doubt on the Association's ability to continue as a going concern as the need of the members for financial assistance from Tulay sa Pag-unlad, Inc, a related party, will entail new or renewal of insurance policies with the Association.